 Skip to content

-How to Take Full Backup of Your Android Device
+How to Backup of Your Android Device to a PC

-Android, which accounts for over 84% of the total smartphone market in the world is one of the most awesome things developed by google.
-The main reason why people go for Android over other operating system is Android allows you to optimize apps, kernel, ROM’s and mods and gives you freedom which other operating systems don’t.
-Android is actually based on Linux operating system so it has endless possibilities.
-And if you will root your Android device, then you will get a whole new world of customization, trying different custom ROMs and Kernels.
-Android even allows you to add multiple operating systems in a single device.
+Android is based on the Linux operating system so it has endless possibilities.
+And if you root your Android device, you will get a whole new world of customization, trying different custom ROMs and Kernels.
+Android even allows you to add multiple operating systems to a single device.
 Therefore, it’s a must that you take a full backup of your Android device’s data so that you can restore it whenever you want without losing anything.

-Now, while trying different custom ROMs, kernels and mods there is a slight chance that you may lose your data.
-This may result in loss of Apps, images, personal data and sometimes even ROM.
+Now, while trying different custom ROMs, kernels, and mods there is a slight chance that you may lose your data.
+This may result in the loss of Apps, images, personal data, and sometimes even ROM.
 And if you lose your ROM, then there is a very slight chance that you will be able to use your Android device again.
-So now you may be thinking about what precaution you should take before trying different custom ROM’s.
+So now you may be thinking about what precautions you should take before trying different custom ROMs.
 The ultimate solution for this is to take a full backup of your Android device and store it on the SD card and your PC.

 Backup Android with Titanium Backup